-Jose Cecin is the President of Pinnacle Wireless USA, Inc., a leading provider of engineering and construction services for complex commercial and public safety wireless communications networks.
+Jose Cecin serves as the Executive Vice President of Operations for UniTek Global Services, a diversified telecom engineering, construction and installation services company with 5 operating divisions, over $300 million in revenue and 2,000 employees in 20 states and Canada.
+He was previously the President of Pinnacle Wireless USA, Inc., a subsidiary of UniTek.
 Pinnacle has completed an extensive portfolio of high profile projects, including network deployments at the recently-completed World Trade Center Transportation Hub, the National 9/11 Memorial and Museum, and the Jacob Javits Convention Center in New York City.
-Pinnacle is a subsidiary of UniTek Global Services, a portfolio company of New Mountain Capital and Littlejohn & Co.
+UniTek is a portfolio company of New Mountain Capital and Littlejohn & Co.

 Mr. Cecin earned a BS degree in Electrical Engineering from the United States Military Academy at West Point and an MBA from Stanford University.
 Prior to attending business school, Mr. Cecin served as an officer in the United States Army’s 25th Infantry Division, where he held a Top Secret security clearance.
 He was a qualified parachutist, rappel master, and earned the US Army Ranger tab.
 Mr. Cecin serves as a volunteer interviewer for the MBA program at Stanford Business School, and has served as a Cub Scout leader, youth basketball coach and Vice President of the Booster Club at a local high school.
 He is an FAA Certificated Private Pilot.